Engelandvaarders and Refugees:

 Marien initially worked as the secretary for a small town

-near The Hague but later joined the Foundation for Special Needs (Nationaal Fonds voor Bijzondere Noden)
+near The Hague but later joined the National Fund for Special Needs (Nationaal Fonds voor Bijzondere Noden)

 while his talented younger brother joined Bataafsche Petroleum